francescodc87/Modules_Detection/README.md

 # Modules Detection
 Here you can find all the R code and data used for the module detection algorithm described in "Computational identification of co-evolving multi-gene modules in microbial biosynthetic gene clusters".
-Before starting, it is necessary to download everything contained here.
+Before starting, it is necessary to download all the files contained here.

 ## Prerequisites
 Several packages needs to be installed and loaded in order to be able to use the code here described.